Urho-Net/Samples/NakamaNetworking/README.md

 [Installing Docker Desktop](https://www.youtube.com/watch?v=LJNe4j1DqEI)\
 [Running the Nakama Server Using Docker](https://www.youtube.com/watch?v=P6kXtkwcCOE)\
 Once The server is up and running you can compile and run this demo as any other [Urho.Net](https://github.com/Urho-Net/Urho.Net) project .\
-Once the application starts , you will have to choose the number of players and type the server IP (you can find the Server IP by typing ifconfig or ipconfig on the Host machine that is running the server)
+Once the application starts , you will have to choose the number of playersvand type the server IP.\
+You can find the Server IP by typing ifconfig or ipconfig on the Host machine that is running the server.\
-Press connect on all client devices and wait for the devices to connect , enjoy !!
+Press connect on all client devices and wait for the devices to connect and match with the other devices , enjoy !!

 [Android APK Link](https://drive.google.com/file/d/1VWnz3ueEOnJd2XJJ7kmbyU5q6OXgM3em/view?usp=sharing)